How to Make Baked Crispy Kale Chips

 I think now it’s probably been a little over two years since I last had kale chips, let alone kale.
 I’m not sure why, but I am gonna change things around and start making them again!
 Starting today!

 So, I didn’t follow any recipe, I didn’t even google how to make kale chips, I just used what I remembered when I made them at the Boulevard (the cafe I worked at).
-It’s a simple recipe and just has three ingredients: kale, oil and salt, but to make it taste amazing, there are a couple of tips to remember.
+It’s a simple recipe for these crispy baked kale chips and just has three ingredients: kale, oil and salt, but to make it taste amazing, there are a couple of tips to remember.

 The first thing is to make sure you buy some nice looking kale, by that I mean kale that is not pre-cut or pre-washed.
 Kale that is green in color (not yellow or brown), and kale that is not wilted.
 So just some nice looking kale 😛